-- (c) Upon the filing of an application, the commission shall determine whether or not: - (1) The proposed work would destroy or affect in a deleterious way any important feature of the landmark or landmark site; and - (2) The exterior of any proposed improvement would not harmonize with the external appearance of neighboring improvements on such site. - (d) If the commission decides both questions in subsection (c) of this section in the negative, it shall approve the work and issue a COA.
+- (c) Upon the filing of an application, the commission shall determine whether or not: - (1) The proposed work would destroy or affect in a deleterious way any important feature of the landmark or landmark site; and - (2) The proposed work is not appropriate according to the Secretary of the Interior's Standards for the Treatment of Historic Properties; and - (23) The exterior of any proposed improvement would not harmonize with the external appearance of neighboring improvements on such site. - (d) If the commission decides both the questions in subsection (c) of this section in the negative, it shall approve the work and issue a COA.
 Its decision shall be made within 60 days of filing.
-If the commission decides either question in the affirmative, it shall inform the building inspector to deny issuance of the permit.
+If the commission decides either any question in the affirmative, it shall inform the building inspector to deny issuance of the permit.
 Review of denial of permits shall lie to the city council pursuant to chapter 2, article V, and statute.
 In addition, if the commission fails to approve an application, it shall, at the request of the applicant, cooperate and work with the applicant in an attempt to obtain approval within the quidelines of this article.